bryangreener/SD2018QuadSolver/src_r/README.txt

 rNumber_Validator.r

- - inputs values from rLiner.r and checks for NA's, NaN's, and +|- Inf's also makes sure the values inputted meet IEEEfp standards calculates the determinant of the quadratic equation if all checks are passed
+ - inputs values from rLiner.r and checks for NA's, NaN's, and +|- Inf's also makes sure the values inputted meet IEEEfp standards.
+This file also calculates the determinant of the quadratic equation if all checks are passed.

 qSolver.r

- - Inputs the list created in rNumber_Validator.r qSolver.r makes sure that the determinant value of the equation does not equal zero It also sends a warning message to the user is the determinant equals zero (which means the equation will have a double zero).
+ - Inputs the list created in rNumber_Validator.r qSolver.r makes sure that the determinant value of the equation does not equal zero.
+   It also sends a warning message to the user is the determinant equals zero (which means the equation will have a double zero).
 This program calculates the zeros (and double zeros) for the quadratic equations inputted.